JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

     python plot_inc.py 2018041503 4denvar_bump uReconstructZonal 1 False

-Step 5: Generate the localization file (optional)
+Step 5: Generate a localization file (optional)
 -------------------------------------------------

 We have used a pre-generated localization file when running the 3DEnVar and 4DEnVar applications above.
 In this optional tutorial,